openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/IERT/_passes.md

 ### `-optimize-async-deps`: Optimizes dependencies between 'async.execute' operations
 The pass tries to remove extra explicit `!async.token` based dependencies, if they are represented implicitly (as a result of transitive dependencies).
+### `-optimize-copies`: Removes Copy Ops which are unnecessary
+This pass checks if Copy Op can be optimized out to reduce the amount of unnecessary DMAs and intermediate buffers.
 ### `-profiling-timestamp`: DMA-Timestamp based network profiling
 This pass add dma-timestamp based network profiling.
 ### `-set-internal-memory-space`: Set specific memory space for all internal memory buffers